finalfusion/finalfrontier/man/finalfrontier-skipgram.1.md

 `-f`, `--format` *FORMAT*

 :   The output format.
 This must be one of *fasttext*, *finalfusion*,
     *word2vec*, *text*, and *textdims*.

     All formats, except *finalfusion*, result in a loss of
     information: *word2vec*, *text*, and *textdims* do not store subword embeddings, nor hyperparameters.
 The *fastText* format does not store all hyperparemeters.

     The *fasttext* format can only be used in conjunction with `--subwords buckets` and `--hash-indexer fasttext`.

+`--hash-indexer` *INDEXER*

+:   The indexer to use when bucket-based subwords are used (see
+    `--subwords`).
+The possible values are *finalfusion* or *fasttext*.
+Default: finalfusion

+    *finalfusion* uses the FNV-1a hasher, whereas *fasttext* emulates the (broken) implementation of FNV-1a in fastText.
+Use of *finalfusion* is recommended, unless the resulting embeddings should be compatible with fastText.

 `--lr` *LEARNING_RATE*